Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Pros:

+- Easy-to-use classes.
-- Simple classes without much complex logic.
+- Clear and simple usability logic.

 Cons:

 - It is more a simple boilerplate rather than a storybook project.
-- Not frequent updates to code.
+- Does not updates frequently.
-- Managing themes are done on our own.
+- Does not provide functionality for managing themes.
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
 - Does not have a search across components functionality.
-- It's not so popular (has only a few stars on GitHub).

 2. [Monarch](https://pub.dev/packages/monarch)